abdelrahman-elkady/se-tutorial/lab-3.md

 - How to write unit tests using mocha BDD.
 - Send a request to the server with jQuery

-After this tutorial you should know everything you need to contribute to an opernsource repo as well as run any common tutorial you find online.
+After this tutorial you should know everything you need to contribute to an open-source repo as well as run any common tutorial you find online.

 ## Requires